How Long Does It Take to Build a Deck: Factors and Timelines

 Estimated Time: 1 day – 4 weeks

-This includes features like stairs and railing, outdoor décor and home improvement projects tied to your deck (outdoor kitchens, under deck storage, etc.)
+This includes features like stairs and railing, outdoor décor, and home improvement projects tied to your deck (outdoor kitchens, under-deck storage, etc.)

 Outdoor Decor